pdugas/MediaWiki-IPCalc/README.md

 ### INSTALLATION

 No configuration other than including the extension is required.
-Add a line like the one below to the bottom of your `LocalSettinc.php` file.
+Add a line like the one below to the bottom of your `LocalSettings.php` file.

 > require_once("$IP/extensions/IPCalc/IPCalc.php");